 Kettering Parks, Recreation and Cultural Arts Department won the Grand Plaque in Class IV (population 30,001 – 75,000).
 Agencies are judged on their ability to address the needs of those they serve through the collective energies of citizens, staff and elected officials.

-The Parks Division’s efforts in keeping Kettering green have been recognized by receiving the Tree City Award for the 12 consecutive years.
+The Parks Division’s efforts in keeping Kettering green have been recognized by receiving the Tree City Award for the last 31 years.
 Nearly 1,800 trees and shrubs were planted on city-owned properties and public right-of-ways last year.

 Kettering residents and visitors can enjoy a tobacco free environment in most of the parks areas and facilities owned and managed by the Kettering Parks, Recreation and Cultural Arts Department (PRCA).